Inventory of State Gubernatorial Archives (Kansas through New Mexico)

 The Maryland State Historical Society maintains an online archive of over 800,000 pictures arranged by subject matter, though the majority are not directly related to governors.

-The Society also maintains a non-digitized archive of family papers from two governors: Henry Lloyd (1885-1888) and Charles Carnan Ridgely (1816-1819).
+The Center also maintains a non-digitized archive of family papers from two governors: Henry Lloyd (1885-1888) and Charles Carnan Ridgely (1816-1819).
 There is no finding aid, but a search for “Governor” in the library’s catalog yielded 919 results from Maryland’s history as far back as the end of the 18th century.
 Archival material is available for governors from other states as well.
 An initial search found material for “Maine”, North Carolina” and “Virginia.”
 Although the catalog is non-digitized it is easy to use and the archival material has excellent descriptions.
 Information for obtaining the document from the Historical Society’s library is available online.

 The Massachusetts State Library Digital Collections